ILLIXR/ILLIXR/CONTRIBUTING.md

     the Gitter forum linked below.

+Other procedures:

+1. Branch Management:

+    The branch rebasing and checkpointing process detailed above is tedious, and may be automated in the future.
+    Check back in with this document occasionally for improvements to the branch management process.

+1. Code Formatting:

+    As ILLIXR grows, contributions will need to be standardized to accomodate multiple collaborators with different coding styles.
+    During code review of a PR, you may be asked to reformat your code to match the standards set for ILLIXR code base.
+    This process may be manually triggered by a comment from a review, or automated via Git and GitHub in the future.

+1. Issue Templates:

+    To make collaboration easier, templates for Issues and Pull Requests will be added to the GitHub web interface.
+    If an appropriate template exists for your task, please ensure to select it before submitting.

 # Getting Help

 You can get seek help from our development community in three places: